gregorytapler/FileCopyProgram/README.md

 I initially created this program working on migration projects when a customer would send source files on physical disk in stages (Alpha, Beta, etc).

-Saving the copy template helped save time later setting up the copy environment because not all source files would be used in production.
+Saving the copy template helped save time later setting up the copy environment.